leojchung/dsci-100-individual-planning/README.md

-# dsci-100-project_template
+# Welcome!
-Template project repository for DSCI-100
+This is a repository for my DSCI 100 Individual Project Planning stage!
+This will be synced with JupyterNotebook.